robskillington/Sgood/README.md

 ## About

 Sgood is a lightweight rapid development MVC framework for NodeJS.
-It leverages JugglingDB for ORM and Underscorejs for common utility additions.
+It leverages JugglingDB for ORM, EJS ejs for view script templating and Underscorejs for common utility additions.

 Its aim is to provide a thin but well structured platform to build high performance and scalable websites in NodeJS quickly.
 It is designed in such a manner to allow developers to use as much or as little of it